Welcome to the Puppet Community!

 - Use links: Please provide URLs to articles wherever possible.
 Avoid cutting and pasting whole articles, especially considering the fact that not everyone may be interested.

-- Don’t include large attached files: Instead of including large attachments, please upload your file to a server and post a link to the file from your email message.
+- Don’t attach large files: Instead of including large attachments, please upload your file to a server and post a link to the file from your email message.

 Do not hijack threads